Nigeria Premier Football League: Achievements

 The first step the LMC took was to rebrand the League name, from the Nigerian Premier League to the Nigeria Professional Football League (NPFL), or simply the Professional 'Football' League) Also, the LMC signed a $34m TV rights deal to broadcast league matches which lasted until 2017.

 In 2015, the League Management Company solicited financial support from the Government in order to upgrade existing grounds, provision of required broadcast and medical equipment and facilities in the stadiums.

 The League Management Company has its framework and rules governing the 20 clubs in the Nigeria Professional Football League each season.
 On 5 July 2016, the NPFL adopted the TMS Domestic Transfer Matching System (DTMS), becoming the first league in Africa to do so.

 The League Management Company is currently headed by Shehu Dikko.

 Awards

 In 2012, the NPFL was ranked as the best in Africa and 24th best in the world by the IFFHS, the rating puts it a spot above the Scottish Premier League for the year.

 The League Bloggers Awards celebrate players, coaches and administrators.

-Teams

-As of May 1, 2025, the following teams are in the Nigerian NPFL: